xaratustrah/motorroller/README.md

 motoroller
 ```

-#### Single command mode
+#### Commands as arguments
-Use the command directly in the command prompt:
+Use one or several commands directly in the command prompt:

 ```
-motoroller --command 0i1
+motoroller --command 0i1 0o1
 ```

+Moves motor 0 in and out for 1 seconds.

 #### Client / Server mode